yashar1383/eating/README.md

 # eating
-This repository was made for class homework
+This repository has made for class homework XD
-XD